July 05, 2018

 Typically, the longer water has contact with the grinds, the stronger the coffee.
 That makes cold brew an especially potent concoction, while espresso actually has less caffeine than you might think since it is not in contact with water as long.
 However, keep in mind that cold brew typically has water added prior to serving, as well as milk or cream, while espresso is consumed in its original, concentrated state.

 At Lavazza Professional, we use our Freshpacks to get the most out of every cup of coffee we brew.
-In fact, we attain 60% greater extraction than our competitors, since our pack design ensures an even distribution of water over the grinds.
+In fact, we attain greater extraction than many of our competitors, since our pack design ensures an even distribution of water over the grinds.

 One of the biggest factors effect caffeine content is simply how much you drink.
 It’s definitely the most straight-forward factor effecting how much caffeine is in your coffee, but it’s often overlooked.
 For instance, it’s not unusual to drink a 24 ounce hot or iced coffee or to order a large latte with three shots of espresso.
 This really ups the caffeine content, though you may not realize how much caffeine you’re consuming since it’s “only” one drink.